frzam/hail/README.md

 # create .hailconfig anywhere else then set env HAILCONFIG to that path.
 > hail init <title>
 ```
-[OPTIONAL] Set up tab auto completion for bash.
+#### Set up tab auto completion for bash.
 Auto completion scripts are also available for fish and zsh.

 ```python

 # Generate bash script in a file